Zilliqa/zilliqa-developer/docs/zilevm/user-wallets.md

 !!! info

-    If you already have Ledger/Metamask - you can use the existing seed phrase to generate the same wallet addresses.
+    If you already have Ledger/Metamask - you can use the existing seed phrase to generate the same wallet addresses used on other EVM chains.

 To add a new network to MetaMask - click the current network selected at the top of the extenstion and press 'Add Network'.